SkySingh04/EduSync/falcon-7b-custom-fine-tuned-9-shot-model-notebook/falcon_doc.md

     - Install the required modules using `pip install -r requirements.txt`.

 2. **Model Loading**:
-    - Load the Falcon 7 Billion Parameter Decoder only Model from Hugging Face Transformers developed by [tiiuae](https://huggingface.co/tiiuae/falcon-7b-instruct).
+    - Load the Falcon 7 Billion Parameter Decoder only Model from Hugging Face Transformers developed by [tiiuae(check for further details regarding the model)](https://huggingface.co/tiiuae/falcon-7b-instruct).
     - The model has been trained on a massive amount of text data (>=1 trillion tokens) and its architecture is highly optimized for inference.

 3. **Quantization And Sharding**: